INDIANA SHERIFFS' SEX OFFENDER REGISTRY

 If the offender does not report to law enforcement officials they are subject to being charged with Failure to Register as a Sex Offender.

 You may search for an offender on the Indiana Sheriff’s Association Sex Offender Registry by clicking the link below.

 If you suspect that someone should be registered or know of someone who should be that isn’t, please contact us so that we may take the appropriate actions.

 For further information or questions about the Sex Offender Registry contact the Ripley County Sheriff’s Office.

-Return to Ripley County Sheriff
+Ripley County Sheriff